random-cuber/responses/README.md

 by injecting fields derived from the composed mail headers (from, to, cc), and thus can make mail messages more personal.

+Plugin also adds support for html-based response templates.

 For example, assuming the following compose message headers:
 ```
 from: "thomas cube" <thomas@roundcube.net>